 - Study Guides include 4 unit exams equally spaced throughout the instructional materials, one writing assignment per unit, and the final examination.
 Students must take a minimum of two weeks to complete the course requirements, before requesting the final examination.

-- Master of Education and Doctor of Education students are required to complete 4 written assignments for each unit examination in lieu of the 4 multiple-choice unit exams that are required for other programs.
+- Doctor of Education students are required to complete 4 written assignments for each unit examination.

 - Examinations are designed to test the student on the information contained within the preceding chapters.

 - All tests have no time limits.

 Each degree program requires that a Proctor administer the final examination for all Major (or Core) courses and all General Education courses.
 Elective courses may also be assigned a Proctored final examination to meet minimum Proctored examination requirements.
 The purpose of the proctored examination is to verify that the person completing the final examination is in fact, the person who enrolled in the course of study.
 The following points will help provide additional information on the proctored Final Examination:

 - The individual who will serve as the Proctor is selected by the student and approved by the University.
 Typical examples include members of the clergy, job supervisor, co-worker, librarian, counselor, etc. A Proctor can be any reputable person, other than a relative, someone that resides with you, current CCU student or CCU graduate.
 Immediate family is defined as the following: Spouse, Parent, Child, Sibling, Grandparent, and/or Grandchild.

 - The final examination will be sent directly to the Proctor via mail or email.